Skip to content

 How to read your child's lesson history page

-The Lesson History page gives you a clear, high-level view of what your child has been working on in Hoot lessons, where they are in their reading development, and how their skills have progressed over time.
+The Lesson History page provides a clear, high-level view of what your child has been working on in Hoot lessons, where they are in their reading development, and how their skills have grown over time.

 Getting Started